How to become more aware of breathing well

-WHENEVER I MENTION BREATHING TO MY CLIENTS, THE REPLY IS USUALLY ALONG THE LINES OF “BREATHING?
-DON’T WE ALL KNOW HOW TO DO THAT ALREADY?”
+WHENEVER WE MENTION BREATHING TO OUR CLIENTS, THE REPLY IS USUALLY ALONG THE LINES OF “BREATHING?
+DON’T WE ALL KNOW HOW TO DO THAT ALREADY!?”

 We also need mid-back expansion when we breath.
 This is the movement of the back, just under the shoulder blades, at the level of the bra-line.
 Known as posterior excursion, mid-back expansion ensures that the diaphragm can also work to stabilise us in the upright position (2).
 When we lack good movement of the diaphragm, it reduces our ability to maintain our balance (3).
 This leads to stiffness in other muscles in the torso, as they take up the slack, causing pain and tension in this area.